 At Risk Populations Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, persons with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA Center for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
-BHV water sampling included one sample above the acceptable level of copper.
-Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
-Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
-People with Wilson's Disease should consult their personal doctor.
+EPA and Center for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

-BHV Water The following table lists all the drinking water contaminants that were detected in BHV water during the 2017 calendar year (January 1-December 31).
+BHV Water The following table lists all the drinking water contaminants that were detected in BHV water during the 2018 calendar year (January 1-December 31).
+The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
+The MDEQ allows for monitoring for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+All of the data is representative of the water quality, but some is more than one year old.
 Terms and abbreviations used in the table are listed following the table.

-MCL MCLG Barton Hills Water Range of Detections Sample Date Violation Typical Source of Contaminant Inorganic Contaminants Arsenic (ppb) 10 0 3 3 8/27/14 No Erosion of natural deposits Runoff from orchards Runoff from glass and electronics production wastes Barium (ppm) 2 2 0.22 0.18-0.22 8/27/14 No Erosion of natural deposits Discharge of drilling wastes Discharge of metal refineries Fluoride (ppm) 4 4 0.43 0.35-0.43 8/24/16 No Erosion of natural deposits Discharge from fertilizer and aluminum factories Sodium (ppm) n/a n/a 19 16-19 8/24/16 No Naturally occurring in groundwater Sodium is a specially monitored contaminant and there is no MCL or MCLG assigned to it.
-Special monitoring helps the EPA to determine whether there is a need to regulate that contaminant.
-Bacteriological Mon Total coliform More than 1 positive sample in 1 month 0 0 positive monthly sample 0 No Naturally present in the environment Total Trihalomethanes (ppb) 80 80 0.58 0.31-0.58 8/24/16 No By-product of drinking water disinfection Chlorine Residual at the Sampling Site (ppm) MRDL =4 MRDLG =4 0.24 0.35-0.33 Monthly No Water additive used to control microbes Lead/Copper Monitoring at Customer's Tap p # of samples > AL Lead (ppb) AL =15 0 2 0-4 9/2/15 No Corrosion of household plumbing systems Copper (ppb) AL =1300 1 1205 0-1205 9/2/15 No Erosion of natural deposits
+MCL MCLG Barton Hills Water Range of Detections Sample Date Violation Typical Source of Contaminant Inorganic Contaminants Arsenic (ppb) 10 0 3 3 8/26/14 No Erosion of natural deposits Runoff from orchards Runoff from glass and electronics production wastes Barium (ppm) 2 2 0.22 0.18-0.22 8/26/14 No Erosion of natural deposits Discharge of drilling wastes Discharge of metal refineries Fluoride (ppm) 4 4 0.46 0.40-0.46 9/5/18 No Erosion of natural deposits Discharge from fertilizer and aluminum factories Sodium (ppm) (not a regulated contaminant) n/a n/a 19 14-19 9/5/18 No Naturally occurring in groundwater Bacteriological Mon nitaring Total coliform More than 1 positive sample in 1 month 0 0 positive monthly sample 0 No Naturally present in the environment Chlorine Residual at the Sampling Site (ppm) MRDL 4 MRDLG 4 0.27 0.14-0.45 Monthly No Water additive used to control microbes Lead/Copper Monitoring at Customer's Tap np # of samples > AL Lead (ppb) AL 15 0 4 0 9/5/18 No Corrosion of household plumbing systems Copper (ppm) AL 1.3 1 0.69 0 9/5/18 No Erosion of natural deposits